busrasavas/af-distogram-flexibility/README.md

 └── column_masking.py                         # Generates perturbed MSAs from AFsample2 .pkl outputs and the original MSA
 ```
 \* PDB files omitted from the repo; available via [Zenodo.](https://zenodo.org/records/16364512)
+\** Each csv file comes with a corresponding txt file providing a description of the run parameters for each data.

 **Calculate custom pairwise distances**